sjaehn/BOops/README.md

 * inc/oops44100.wav by WIM https://freesound.org/people/WIM/sounds/9020/ (CC-BY-3.0)
 * ACE reverb from the Ardour project (https://github.com/Ardour/ardour) by Fredrik Kilander, Robin Gareus, Will Panther, and Damien Zammit (GPL2).
-* Galactic and Infinity2 reverbs from the Airwindows project (https://github.com/airwindows/airwindows) by Chris Johnson (MIT license).
+* Galactic and Infinity2 reverbs and XRegion from the Airwindows project (https://github.com/airwindows/airwindows) by Chris Johnson
+(MIT license).